Regenerative biotechnology

-Muse cells have demonstrated efficacy as supportive therapy in conditions that benefit from regenerative potential, including acute myocardial infarction (reduction of infarct size and improved ventricular function), cardiac ischemic damage, ischemic stroke (neuronal regeneration and functional recovery), epidermolysis bullosa (dermal repair and collagen synthesis), cirrhosis, amyotrophic lateral sclerosis (neuroprotection and motor improvement), severe COVID-19 respiratory distress syndrome, and severe pancreatitis.
+Muse cells have shown efficacy as adjuvants in pathologies that benefit from regenerative potential such as acute myocardial infarction (reduction of infarct area and improved ventricular function), ischemic cardiac damage, ischemic stroke (neuronal regeneration and functional recovery), epidermolysis bullosa (dermal repair and synthesis of collagen VII/XVII), amyotrophic lateral sclerosis (neuroprotection and reduced muscle atrophy), spinal cord injury (motor improvement), and chronic nephropathies (reduction of fibrosis and parenchymal regeneration), acute respiratory distress syndrome due to COVID-19 and severe pancreatitis (reduction of proinflammatory cytokines and necrosis), and neonatal hypoxic-ischemic encephalopathy (neuroprotection and preservation of the blood-brain barrier).

 Composition